kristianka/kristianka/README.md

 - 👋 Hi, I’m @kristianka!
-- 👀 I’m interested in learning how to create professional websites and small optimized C++ applications.
+- 👀 I’m interested in learning how to create websites and C++ applications.
 - 🌱 I’m currently learning web development which is HTML, CSS, JavaScript and later databases.
-- 📫 You can reach me via Discord xsbob#4127 (Please tell you're from github!)
+- 📫 You can reach me via Telegram @kristiankah (Please tell you're from github!)

 <!---
 kristianka/kristianka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.